 Strategies to Prevent FOD Incidents

-1. Clearly Delineate the FOD Sensitive Areas
+1. Clearly Delineate the FOD Critical and Control Areas

-Start by delineating your FOD-sensitive areas.
+Start by delineating your FOD-critical areas.
 Depending on your setup, this may be done with simple tape or painted lines, or it may require building new dividing structures.
 Make sure that the FOD-sensitive areas are marked clearly as such.
 This simple marking, on its own, will remind employees to make FOD prevention a priority when inside these lines.

 2. Enforce Clean-As-You-Go Policies Within These Areas

 Extra junk laying around work areas greatly increases the likelihood of a FOD incident.
 It also makes it harder for employees to work safely.
 They are focused on navigating around the debris rather than performing their tasks in the safest manner.